 It’s undeniable: we are living in a digital world.
 Not only are adults reliant on their devices, but statistics show that kids are, too.
 It may sound like a stretch, but children now spend more than 7.5 hours per day in front of a screen.
+In fact, YouTube videos now reach more 18-34 year-olds than any cable network.
 But despite the fact that we rely on technology to work and to play, one study has found that when it comes to reading, children benefit way more from a real book than they do from a tablet.

 Pediatricians actually recommend against any screen time for children under the age of two.
 Even though tablets and digital toys and games can actually get in the way of creative play and the interactions that promote cognitive and social growth, that hasn’t always stopped tired parents from giving their child a phone or a tablet to play with.
 And while electronic readers like Kindles, Nooks, or iPads may be a bit more convenient than hauling out a picture book from the shelf, a recent study suggests that using tech to facilitate story time may not be nearly as beneficial as using an actual book.